Discover Arts and Humanities and Social Sciences

 - Min.
 5 A*-B (or 9-6), plus a minimum of C (4) in English and Maths if not already included

-- Are a student with a declared disability
+- Have a declared a disability

 Follow us on Instagram for an insight into our Post-16 Discover Programmes, our campus, and what it is like to be a Sheffield student.